El Salvador national rugby league team: History

 Rugby league Has yet to be played on El Salvador soil but efforts are in place to bring rugby league to Central and South America through the Latin Heat Rugby League.
 In the very first full Latino team 4 Salvadorans were included.
 After the Latin Heat fielded enough Salvadoran players to make up a Rugby league nines team they entered into the Cabramatta International Nines tournament in 2015.

 On 17 October 2015 The El Salvador national rugby league team debuted in the Latino Rugby League Sevens Tournament on 17 October 2015.
 They finished 1-1.

 The El Salvador national rugby league team entered the 2016 Cabramatta International Nines on 30 January with a 15-man squad.
 Their pool consisted of Ireland, DV Koori and Malta.

 On June 11, 2016 The Trueno Azul made their full 13-a-side debut playing latino rivals Chile at Henson Park, Sydney.
 El Salvador lost 58-20.

 Current squad

 The El Salvador national team selected for the 2016 Cabramatta International Nines tournament were:

-Record
+Competitive record

 Below is table of the representative rugby league nines matches played by El Salvador up until 12 October 2015:

 The following is a table of full 13-a-side test matches.